 In 2017 India celebrated 70 years of Independence from British colonial rule.
-Next year, in 2018, Indians born in the 21st century will for the first time become eligible to vote for their own government.
-Do younger generations of Indians born well after Independence and the adoption of a new constitution understand the legacy and values of the freedom movement in India, and the ambition of the Constitution of India to transform a traditional and hierarchical society into a modern and secular republic of India committed to the pursuit of economic and social justice?
-How does the Constitution matter in our everyday life?
+In 2018, Indians born in the 21st century will for the first time become eligible to vote for their own government.
+Do younger generations of Indians born well after Independence and the adoption of a new Constitution understand the legacy and values of the freedom movement in India?
+How do they understand the ambition of the Constitution of India to transform a traditional and hierarchical society into a modern and secular republic of India committed to the pursuit of economic and social justice?
+How does the Constitution matter in their everyday life?

-- Organize national events like the Conquest Quiz, Parliamentary Debates and Model Parliaments to promote active engagement with the Constitution;
+- National events like the Conquest Quiz, Parliamentary Debates, Model Parliaments and Model Constituent Assemblies to promote active engagement with the Constitution.

-- Facilitate popular engagement and understanding of the role of the Supreme Court as the interpreter of the Constitution through our website scobserver.clpr.org.in and regular events around important cases before the court;
+- Facilitate popular engagement and understanding of the role of the Supreme Court as the interpreter of the Constitution.

-- Conduct workshops making Indian constitutional history relevant to everyday debates through our website cadindia.clpr.org.in and through direct engagement with member societies;
+- Conduct workshops making Indian constitutional history relevant to everyday debates.

-- Host regular meetings, in collaboration with member societies, with eminent judges, lawyers and academics to develop a better understanding and appreciation of the role the Constitution plays in our everyday life;
+- Host regular meetings, in collaboration with school and university chapters of the NCS, eminent judges, lawyers and academics to develop a better understanding and appreciation of the role the Constitution plays in our everyday life;